philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 <video src="/blog/scheduling-in-react/sync-mode.mp4" muted="true" autoplay muted playsinline loop></video>

 However, a version that prioritizes updating the input with new keystrokes will appear to run a lot faster to the end user.
-This is because they receive immediate feedback even though the same computation time is required:
+This is because users receive immediate feedback even though the same computation time is required:

 <video src="/blog/scheduling-in-react/concurrent-mode.mp4" muted="true" autoplay muted playsinline loop></video>